jorgefranconunes/tea/00README-developers-eclipse.txt

     root will be a folder called tea-4.0.0 (the version number will change).
     For the rest of these instructions, please rename the folder name "tea-4.0.0" to "tea" to avoid any misunderstandings.
-    (You can keep the folder name with the version number if you whish.
+    (You can keep the folder name with the version number if you wish.
-    This is a mere suggestion for 1st timers witout SVN ssh access).
+    This is a mere suggestion for 1st timers without SVN ssh access).

    You should be left with a directory tree, as described in the file 00README-developer.txt, section "Guide to the Source Tree".